Entanglement dynamics of light's orbital angular momentum under a Lorentz boost: Results

 FIG.~\ref{marginals} shows this for $\gamma(v)=1,20,100,10000$.
-Finally, more detailed values of above metrics can be seen in table~\ref{table}.
+Furthermore, the detailed values of the above metrics are provided in Table~\ref{table}.

 Based on the results of this study, one can make a prediction regarding the photon's OAM.
-The final state contribution at LC only comes from $\delta_{m0}$, no matter what is the OAM value of the pump source.
-This indicates that in photons reference frame, there will be no OAM relevance, and hence photons do not carry OAM fundamentally.
+The final state contribution at LC comes only from $\delta_{m0}$ (see Eq. (\ref{NZ2})), regardless of the OAM value of the pump source.
+This indicates that, for an observer approaching the LC, OAM becomes irrelevant.
+This, in turn, calls into question the common assumption that photons fundamentally carry OAM.
+Consequently, it raises the critique that OAM and OAM entanglement in photons are likely observer-dependent.
 Surely, OAM conservation exists, and the non-zero OAM of pump source is transferred to the OAM mode of detected photon in the rest frame $S$.
 This prediction can be tested using joint detection probability for the $\gamma(v)\gg1$ and with non-zero OAM value of the pump source.